moorepants/dissertation/extensions.rst

 .. figure:: figures/extensions/lorenzo-high.jpg

+   figLorenzoHigh

+   The eigen fucking values.

 Conclusion
 ----------

 The notion that the bicycle-rider system can be stable during hands-free riding and with no active control from the rider is not necessarily true when the rider's biomechanics are modeled more realistically.
-For the particular set of exstimated parameters the weave mode is unstable for the entire range of speeds investigated when realistic flexible rider dynamics are included.
+For the particular set of estimated parameters the weave mode is unstable for the entire range of speeds investigated when realistic flexible rider dynamics are included.
 While the Whipple model provides many insights into the dynamics and control of the bicycle, it lacks the complexity to capture the essential dynamics that are present in passive hands-free riding.
-In particular, it is highly likely that bicycle rider must always use active control to keep the bicycle upright and self-stabilization is not guarenteed.
+In particular, it is highly likely that bicycle rider must always use active control to keep the bicycle upright and self-stabilization is not guaranteed.
 Parameters studies that show the dependence on stability across a range of speeds for ranges of stiffness and damping at the biomechanical joints can shed more light on the system for more conclusive results.